What does the recipient get?

 - Trademarking legal services

 Who can apply?

-Smaller non-profits, established for at least three years, in need of a rebranding in order to get to the next level.
+Smaller nonprofits in need of a rebrand to get them to the next level.

 How is the Brand New Brand! recipient chosen?